Many or all companies we feature compensate us. Compensation and editorial

 What Is a Custodian for a Gold IRA?

-However, to get these tax benefits for gold investments, you’ll need two things: a self-directed IRA and an account custodian.
-In this guide, we’ll cover everything you need to know about gold IRA custodians, including how to select one and the costs involved.
+To get these tax benefits for gold investments, you’ll need a self-directed IRA and an account custodian.
+This guide explains the role of gold IRA custodians, how to choose one, and the costs involved.

 What do gold IRA custodians do?

 An IRA custodian can be a bank, life insurance company, trust company, or other entity approved by the IRS.
-Their job is to hold the assets in an IRA and ensure all account activity complies with IRS regulations.
-Here’s a look at the duties you can expect them to hold:
+Its job is to hold the assets in an IRA and ensure all account activity complies with IRS regulations.
+Here’s a look at the duties you can expect an IRA custodian to hold:

 Implement transactions to buy, sell, or roll over investments